USS North Dakota (BB-29): World War I

 North Dakota was conducting gunnery training in Chesapeake Bay when the United States declared war on Germany on 6 April 1917.
 Unlike her sister Delaware, North Dakota remained in American waters for the duration of the war, and did not see action.
 She was based out of York River, Virginia and New York City, and was tasked with training gunners and engine room personnel for the rapidly expanding wartime fleet.
 Admiral Hugh Rodman requested that North Dakota remain behind because he did not trust the reliability of her engines.
 In 1917, her engines were replaced with new geared turbines, and new fire control equipment was installed.

 On 13 November 1919, North Dakota left Norfolk, carrying the remains of the Italian Ambassador to the United States, Vincenzo Macchi di Cellere, who had died 20 October in Washington, D.C.
 The ship stopped in Athens, Constantinople, Valencia, and Gibraltar while cruising the Mediterranean Sea.
 She thereafter returned to the United States, and participated in fleet maneuvers in the Caribbean in the spring of 1920.
 In July 1921, she was present during the joint Army-Navy bombing tests, where the ex-German battleship SMS Ostfriesland and cruiser SMS Frankfurt were sunk in an air-power demonstration.
 North Dakota returned to the normal peacetime routine of training exercises, including two midshipmen cruises in the summers of 1922 and 1923; the latter cruise went to European waters, where she visited Spain, Scotland, and Scandinavia.

 In the years immediately following the end of the war, the United States, Britain, and Japan all launched huge naval construction programs.
 All three countries decided that a new naval arms race would be ill-advised, and so convened the Washington Naval Conference to discuss arms limitations, which produced the Washington Naval Treaty, signed in February 1922.
 Under the terms of Article II of the treaty, North Dakota and her sister Delaware were to be scrapped as soon as the new battleships Colorado and West Virginia, then under construction, were ready to join the fleet.
 North Dakota was decommissioned on 22 November 1923 in Norfolk in accordance with the terms of the treaty.
 She was disarmed and reclassified as an "unclassified" ship on 29 May 1924, and thereafter converted into a radio-controlled gunnery target ship.
 Her turbines were removed for later use aboard the battleship Nevada when she was modernized in the 1930s.
 She served in that capacity until 1930, when she was replaced by the battleship Utah.
-She was stricken from the Naval Vessel Register on 7 January 1931 and sold to the Union Shipbuilding Co of Baltimore on 16 March 1931 for dismantling.
+She was stricken from the Naval Vessel Register on 7 January 1931 and sold to the Union Shipbuilding Company of Baltimore on 16 March 1931 for dismantling.
+She was towed from the Norfolk Navy Yard on 27 March 1931 by the company's steamer Columbine to the ship breaking yard in Baltimore.